Britten Pears Arts: Facilities

 Aldeburgh Music is based at Snape Maltings Concert Hall, Snape, Saxmundham, Suffolk.
 It now has a 999-year lease, negotiated with the overall site owners, Johnny and Alesha Gooderham, in 2006, on all its facilities at Snape Maltings.

 Snape Maltings Concert Hall is an 830-seat international concert hall, converted from a redundant Victorian malthouse in 1967.
 The Concert Hall incorporates a Restaurant and the Oyster Bar, and displays exhibitions in the Concert Hall Gallery.
 A Visitor Centre off the main foyer houses the Box Office, an information point and a shop.

 The Hoffmann Building, converted from semi-derelict malting and storage buildings adjacent to the Concert Hall, was opened in 2009 and houses the Britten Studio (340 capacity), the Jerwood Kiln Studio (80 capacity), the Foyle and the Weinrebe Studios, as well as office and circulation space.

-The Britten-Pears Building was converted from an old barley store in 1979 to create the Britten–Pears School for Advanced Musical Studies, now renamed the Britten–Pears Young Artist Programme.
+The Britten-Pears Building was converted from an old barley store in 1979 to create the Britten–Pears School for Advanced Musical Studies, now renamed the Britten Pears Young Artist Programme.
 The building contains the Peter Pears Recital Room (120 capacity) and a number of practice and seminar rooms, and the Holst Library.
 Adjacent is the Trask Artists' Cafe.

 The Pond Gallery is a small art gallery, let to local artists, and adjacent is a long room currently known as Building 19, awaiting further development.

-In Aldeburgh itself, Aldeburgh Music has a full-time Box Office on the High Street, and runs the Peter Pears Gallery and The Pumphouse.
-During the Festival, performances are presented at the Jubilee Hall and the Aldeburgh Parish Church, as well as other venues around Suffolk including the churches of Orford and Blythburgh.
+In Aldeburgh itself, events take place during the Festival at the Jubilee Hall, the Aldeburgh Parish Church, and the Pumphouse.
+Performances also take place at other venues around Suffolk including the churches of Orford and Blythburgh.
 Site-specific events have been held in a number of locations, including Aldeburgh and Sizewell beaches, Bentwaters Airbase, and Leiston Long Shop Museum.